LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Several other laboratory tests may also be used to help evaluate a person who has had a kidney stone, including:

-In most cases, testing will be ordered when a person has had a second kidney stone develop, but it may be ordered after a first stone when a person is considered to be at an increased risk of stone formation or kidney dysfunction.
+Testing may be ordered after a first stone when a person is considered to be at an increased risk of stone formation or kidney dysfunction.
 This may include people who:

 Sometimes testing may be performed when a person has made changes to their lifestyle (such as recommended dietary changes or drinking more water) or medication changes in order to monitor the effectiveness of these changes.